Staff not eager to run

 Five student parties compete for seats on University Council

-The elections for the University Council and the faculty councils will take place from 12 to 14 May.
+The elections for the University Council and the faculty councils will take place on May 12-14.
 This year, there will be elections for both staff and students.

-It is striking that two new student parties have registered this year.
-These are the Rechtvaardige Utrechtse Partij (Rups), which DUB recently featured in an article, and the Student Coalition Utrecht, which will be featured in a future article and is also participating in the faculty council elections for Law, Economics, Governance & Organisation (Rebo) and Social Sciences.
+Two new student parties have registered this year: Rechtvaardige Utrechtse Partij (Rups), recently interviewed by DUB, and the Student Coalition Utrecht, which will be featured in a future DUB article.
+The latter is also participating in the faculty council elections at Law, Economics & Governance and Social Sciences.

-In addition to these two newcomers, veterans Lijst Vuur and the Partij voor de Utrechtse Student (PvdUS) are also participating.
-The Vrijmoedige Studentenpartij (VSP), which participated for the first time last year and immediately won two seats on the U-raad, is also participating again.
+In addition to these two newcomers, veterans Lijst Vuur and Partij voor de Utrechtse Student (PvdUS) are also participating.
+Vrijmoedige Studentenpartij (VSP), which participated for the first time last year and immediately won two seats on the University Council, will be running again.

-A total of 103 candidates have put themselves forward for the 12 student seats on the council.
+A total of 103 candidates are running for the 12 student seats on the council.

 Staff